City-of-Helsinki/hitas/.github/pull_request_template.md

 ## Test plan

 &lt;help your fellow reviewer and write a short description what's the fastest way to test your changes&gt;

+## Tickets

+This pull request resolves all or part of the following ticket(s): &lt;Please enter ticket number(s), and elaborate below if necessary&gt;